Viatick-co/bms-android-sdk-public/README.md

       ViaBmsCtrl.addMarker(new MarkerInput(zoneName, htmlContent));
     }

+    // you can also use addMarker to have a "blue dot" like marker to visualize a user's current zone
+    // possibly onAddZoneRecord callback can be used to retrieve the zone to be visualized
+    // We provided you a sample HTML content for a blue dot at ViaBmsCtrl.BLUEDOT_CONTENT
+    // Refer to blueDotSimulation
+    public void addBlueDot(String zoneName) {
+      // specify the html content of the marker to display ViaBmsCtrl.addMarker(new MarkerInput(zoneName, ViaBmsCtrl.BLUEDOT_CONTENT));
+    }

     // add multiple markers to a zone in the map (can only be used after the map is initiated) public void addMarkers() {
       List<MarkerInput> marketInputs = new ArrayList<>();